Laura Khazen Lahoud: Hospitality and cultural work

 Lahoud has played a significant role in Lebanon's cultural and hospitality sectors.
 She has been the managing director of Al Bustan Hotel & Spa since 2016 and serves as the Executive Vice President of the Al Bustan International Festival, an annual event celebrating classical music and artistic performances in Lebanon.
 She works closely with her mother, Myrna Bustani, the founder of the festival.

 Political career

-In February 2025, Lahoud was appointed as Lebanon's Minister of Tourism.
+In February 2025, Lahoud was appointed Lebanon's Minister of Tourism.
 Her appointment was part of a broader shift in Lebanese politics, with the new government including five women in key ministerial positions.
 Her background in mathematics, business, and cultural advocacy is seen as bringing a unique perspective to her role in tourism development.

+Personal life

+Laura Khazen Lahoud is the daughter of Fouad El Khazen and Myrna Bustani who was the first woman elected to the Lebanese Parliament, and the granddaughter of pioneer, entrepreneur, and politician Emile Bustani.

+She is married to Samir Lahoud, chairman of Lahoud Engineering Co.
+He is the son of Lebanese political figure Salim Lahoud and the brother of Nassib Lahoud, a prominent Lebanese politician.